lmweber/useful-commands/README.md

 full list of screen commands: http://aperiodic.net/screen/quick_reference

+#### GNU parallel

+GNU parallel lets you parallelize commands from the shell.
+This can be useful to greatly speed up runtime if you are running shell command-line utilities multiple times, and have a system with multiple processors.

+Here is an example of how to run GNU parallel.

+`parallel -j 24 fastq-dump --split-files -O FASTQ -- SRA/*.sra`

+The option `-j 24` sets the maximum number of processors; the rest of the command after this runs once on each processor; and any arguments after the double dashes `--` are expanded out (here it is a list of SRA files, so each processor gets one SRA file).

 #### git/GitHub — set up a repository

 `git init` to create local repository in a folder